 The Y key was defective in my first review keyboard.
 It did output a keystroke, but it certainly wasn’t pleasant to press.
 This is probably that one nightmarish failure which every manufacturer dreads, so I didn’t dock any points.
 In an expensive keyboard like this one, the failure is certainly disheartening.
 I don’t have access to failure rates or QC practices at Tesoro, so I can’t say for sure.
 My rep didn’t provide further information about the malfunction or what steps, if any, were taken to prevent further failures.

 I can say with certainty that Tesoro handled the situation well.
 I’m a reviewer, of course, so there was extra incentive for a smooth replacement.
 Nonetheless, there was no hassle or request for evidence when I explained the issue.
-If you’re returning a premium product like this one, it’s quite likely that the process will be easy (particularly if you buy the keyboard on Amazon).
+If you’re returning a premium product like this one, it’s quite likely that the process will be easy (particularly if you buy the keyboard on Amazon for an affordable price).
 Moreover, most mechanical keyboards do come with a warranty so had I been a normal customer, I should’ve gotten it replaced with ease.

 The Costar style stabilizers in this mechanical keyboard are generally good.
 The ones that work well don’t influence the switch feel very much.
 They’re lubed, so I’m sure that alters their performance for the better.
 Some of the stabilizers, however, are a bit scratchy.
 It’s most noticeable when pressing the backspace key on this keyboard.
 Stabilizer quality seems to be a mixed bag in new Tesoro keyboards, as the Excalibur SE Spectrum exhibited slight variations in performance too.